 Anyways, this fall a new idea crept in to my mind and my Training Peaks account.
 I wanted to be a RUNNER.
 Getting some new PRs in running races looked exciting, especially in the marathon.
 Without biking 180km beforehand surely I could go a little faster.
 Maybe I could even break 3 hours.

 I had only really known triathlon for the last few years and really didn't know how to train specifically for running.

 Do I keep the same weekly training hours and just run?
 NO.

 Do I do lots of speed work? a little speedwork?
-Do I up my mileage right away?
+Do I increase my mileage right away?
+Maybe.